The uniqueness of the Fisher metric as information metric: Introduction

 Each of the conditions (1) and (2) in Definition \ref{def:information} is natural and has its own appeal.
 The condition (2) has been considered in \cite{AJLS2012} as a criterion for a natural metric on parametrized measure models.
 The condition (1) is simpler formulated than the condition (2), since it does not depend on the notion of a sufficient statistic, that depends on a statistical model under consideration and depends on the notion of information implicitly.
 (For a modern definition of a sufficient statistic we refer the reader to \cite{AJLS2013}, where Ay-Jost-L\^e-Schwachh\"ofer propose a geometric definition of a sufficient statistic associated with a (signed) parametrized measure model in terms of Banach manifolds in consideration, which agrees with the old concept of sufficient statistics that uses the Fisher-Neyman characterization.)

 In 1972 Chentsov proved that on statistical models $(M, \Om, \mu, p)$ associated with finite sample spaces $\Om$ the Fisher metric $g^F$ (Example \ref{ex:fish}) is a unique metric, up to a multiplicative constant, that satisfies (2) \cite{Chentsov1982}.
-It is not hard to see that the conditions (1) and (2) are equivalent for finite sample spaces $\Om$.
-In \cite[Corollary 4.11]{AJLS2012}, for finite sample spaces $\Om$, we derived the uniqueness (up to a multiplicative constant) of a metric that satisfies the condition (1) on statistical models associated with $\Om$ from the uniqueness of a metric on statistical models that satisfies the condition (2) on $\Om$.
-The proof of Corollary 4.11 in \cite{AJLS2012} explains that, any metric that satisfies the condition (1) on statistical models associated with $\Om$ also satisfies the condition (2).
+In \cite[Corollary 4.11]{AJLS2012}, for finite sample spaces $\Om$, we derived the uniqueness (up to a multiplicative constant) of a metric that satisfies the condition (1) on statistical models associated with $\Om$ from the uniqueness of a metric on statistical models that satisfies the condition (2) on $\Om$, see Proposition \ref{cor:chentsov} and the Appendix at the end of this note for a discussion on the Chentsov theorem.
 The converse statement, every metric that satisfies the condition (2) also satisfies the condition (1), follows from the monotonicity theorem for the Fisher metric on statistical models associated with finite sample spaces.

 In 2012 Ay-Jost-L\^e-Schwachh\"ofer proved that the Fisher metric is a unique metric, up to a multiplicative constant, on statistical models that satisfies (2) \cite[Remark 3.23]{AJLS2012}.
 (On parametrized measure models there are many information metrics that satisfy the condition (2) \cite[Theorem 2.10]{AJLS2012}.
 This fact has been observed earlier for parametrized measure models associated with finite sample spaces by Campbell in \cite{Campbell1986}).
 Further, Theorem 3.11 in \cite{AJLS2012} states that, the Fisher metric satisfies (1) if $\Om, \Om_1$ are smooth manifolds and $\mu$ is dominated by a Lebesgue measure.